Recovering From Injuries Sustained In Hit And Run Accidents

 Leaving the scene of an accident constitutes a criminal act in Texas and in fact is a third-degree felony with significant consequences.
 But bringing a criminal charge against a hit and run driver, assuming he or she can be identified and found, doesn’t help the injured victim recover.
 So what can a victim of a hit and run accident do?
 It helps to understand what the law requires and why a driver might flee.

 What Are A Driver’s Duties In Case Of An Accident And Why Might They Not Comply?

 Under Texas law, a driver involved in an accident is required to stay at the scene and provide aid and failure to do so is a criminal act.
 TX Transp.
 Code Ch.
 550.

 There may be a wide variety of reasons a driver would flee from an accident including:

 - Other illegal behavior such as if a driver is operating the motor vehicle with a suspended or otherwise invalid license.

-- If the driver is operating under the influence of drugs or alcohol.
+- If the driver is driving under the influence of drugs or alcohol.

 - If the driver is wanted by the police for other criminal activity.

 - If the driver does not have adequate insurance.